Cardboard Tea Packaging Boxes

 • Short tasting notes that describe aroma, body, and finish in everyday language

-1. Shared carton sizes help promotional packs and gift sets line up with standard products.
+1. Shared carton sizes help multi-pack and gift sets align with standard products.

-2. Coordinated colour systems make it easier to launch sub-ranges such as wellness or seasonal lines.
+2. Coordinated colour systems make it easier to organise sub-ranges such as seasonal lines.

 3. Predictable front-panel structure simplifies photography for catalogues and online listings.

-4. Reusable design grids shorten the time needed to brief agencies or internal teams.
+4. Reusable design grids shorten the time needed to brief internal teams and printers.

-5. Stable packaging encourages long-term storytelling across multiple campaigns and product launches.
+5. Stable packaging supports consistent storytelling across multiple product releases.

-Brand visibility Keeps key messages readable in crowded tea fixtures SBS, coated or uncoated kraft boards Gloss for bright imagery, matte for gentle text focus Coordinated spine designs and colour bands Supermarket tea aisles, boutique shelf displays, e-commerce photography
+Brand Visibility Keeps key messages readable in crowded tea fixtures SBS, coated or uncoated kraft boards Gloss for clearer imagery, matte for text-led panels Coordinated spine designs and colour bands Supermarket tea aisles, boutique shelf displays, e-commerce photography

 Feature focus Description for tea packaging use Material options for tea cartons Surface finish choices for brand impact Extra elements used in tea box projects Typical usage across tea and food channels